xahors/reach/README.md

 # Reach

 > [!WARNING]
 > Work in Progress: Reach is currently in active development.
 Expect frequent updates and potential breaking changes.
+Also this is basically vibe coded, fork at your own risk.

 Reach is a Discord-like chat application built on the Matrix Protocol.